gustavosbarroso/jpsi-production-pp-13tev-pythia8/README.md

 # Analysis Performed

-The code performs the following steps:
+The analysis pipeline performs the following steps:

 1. Generate Monte Carlo events using Pythia8
+2. Loop over particles in each event
-2. Identify J/ψ mesons in the event record
+3. Identify J/ψ mesons (PDG ID = 443)
-3. Separate:
+4. Determine whether the particle originates from B-hadron decay
+5. Separate contributions into:

    * prompt J/ψ
-   * non-prompt J/ψ from B-hadron decays
+   * non-prompt J/ψ
-4. Fill transverse momentum histograms
+6. Fill transverse momentum histograms
-5. Normalize the distributions to obtain:
+7. Normalize the distributions to obtain

 d²σ / (dpT dy)

-6. Compare the result with experimental data
+8. Compare the simulated result with experimental data
-7. Compute the ratio:
+9. Compute the ratio:

 Data / Pythia8